Seeking liberation while in prison

 An interview with Lama Zopa Rinpoche

-Venerable Thubten Chodron (VTC): Some of the inmates I write to and visit participated in the Vajrasattva retreat while it was going on at Sravasti Abbey.
+Venerable Thubten Chodron (VTC): Some of the incarcerated people I write to and visit participated in the Vajrasattva retreat while it was going on at Sravasti Abbey.

 Lama Zopa Rinpoche (LZR): There was one person I wrote a long letter to.
 He was in line to be executed, but I heard it was postponed for a year.

-VTC: I sent the letter you dictated to him to the inmates I write to.
+VTC: I sent the letter you dictated to him to the incarcerated people I write to.

 LZR: It’s wonderful that many of them do prostrations and a lot of practice.
 They have a great opportunity.
 It’s like doing retreat, strict retreat where you don’t see people.

 VTC: Except they do hear people.
 It’s very noisy in prison.
 One man who wrote us said he meditates on the top bunk and the light bulb is about two feet from his head.
 There are 300 other men in this dorm room and some of them are talking and shouting while he is trying to do his meditation.
 But they are very determined in their practice despite these conditions.